Lass8738/Python-Bootcamp/README.md

 # Python-Bootcamp
-This from the notes from the Udemy course
+These notes are from the Udemy course